 Tell us a little about yourself, including what inspires you to learn and continue in your chosen field

 I'm an M.A. candidate in the Department of Geography here at SFU.
 I was born and raised in Vancouver, and completed my B.A. in Sociology and Urban Studies at UBC.
 Throughout my undergraduate studies, I became increasingly interested in the socio-political history of housing and housing justice movements both local and global.
-I spend most of my free time loitering in parks and coffee shops with a book, learning the accordion, or going to the movies with my friends.
+In my free time, I enjoy loitering in parks and coffee shops with a book, learning the accordion, or going to the movies with my friends.

 Why did you choose to come to SFU?

-I decided to pursue graduate studies at SFU because I wanted to work with Dr. Nick Blomley, who does wonderful work in legal geographies and critical property studies.
-I was also drawn to the Department of Geography because of my interest in community-based research, which is central to much of the research happening in the department.
+I decided to pursue graduate studies at SFU because I wanted to work with Dr. Nick Blomley who does wonderful work in legal geographies and critical property studies.
+I'm also a sucker for modernist architecture, so the idea of studying in an Erickson building was massively appealing to me.

 How would you describe your research or your program to a family member?